Cosmic Duets I. High-spatial resolution spectroscopy of dual and lensed AGN with MUSE-NFM

-using inverse variance weighting ($\sigma^{-2}$) to account for larger statistical uncertainties at high and low redshifts.
-A second-degree polynomial provides a better description of the data than a linear relation in terms of $\chi^2$.
-We note that performing this fit is useful for future work, as it allows us to estimate the expected dual-AGN fraction among GMP-selected systems based on the measured lensing fraction, providing a reference for selection effects in our sample.
-The resulting best-fit relation,

-suggests that the lensing fraction peaks around $z \sim 2.1$, corresponding to the redshift range where survey selection effects and the quasar luminosity function are optimally aligned.
+Figure~\ref{fig:lens_fraction} shows $F_{\rm lens}$ in broad redshift bins ($\Delta z = 0.5$).
+We fit the redshift dependence of $F_{\rm lens}$ using both a weighted quadratic relation and a linear model, in order to provide a simple empirical description of the observed trend.
+The quadratic model is $F_{\rm lens} = a z^2 + b z + c$, with best-fit coefficients $a = -0.195$, $b = 0.875$, and $c = -0.229$, obtained using inverse variance weighting ($\sigma^{-2}$) to account for larger statistical uncertainties at high and low redshifts.
+For comparison, we also derive a linear fit of the form $F_{\rm lens} = m z + q$, with $m = 0.259$ and $q = 0.228$.The quadratic relation provides a better description of the data than the linear model in terms of $\chi^2$, but both parameterizations are shown to guide the eye and to facilitate comparison with future samples.
+We note that performing this fit is useful for future work, as it allowed us to estimate the expected dual-AGN fraction among GMP-selected systems based on the measured lensing fraction, providing a reference for selection effects in our sample.
+The resulting quadratic relation, $F_{\rm lens} = -0.195\, z^2 + 0.875\, z - 0.229$, suggests a broad maximum in the lensing fraction at intermediate redshift, corresponding to the redshift range where survey selection effects and the quasar luminosity function are most favorably aligned.\\